stratisproject/Documentation/source/FullNode/ComponentsOverview/full-node-components-and-features-overview.rst

 1. IBD (Initial Block Download)
 2. Close to block tip

 The mode that is selected depends on whether a block has been reached which seems close to the tip of the chain.
 If the blocks being downloaded are not close to the tip, IBD mode is used.

+.. _ibd-mode:

 IBD Download Strategy
 ^^^^^^^^^^^^^^^^^^^^^^